- March 29, 2022

 - Construction Accidents

 Working on a construction site is one of the most dangerous jobs around.
 Not only is there heavy equipment everywhere, but huge steel beams, two-by-fours, concrete, welding equipment, nails, and other potentially hazardous objects are all over the construction site.
-Falls from roofs or scaffolding are also common.
+Falls from roofs or scaffolding are also common, as are brain injuries.
 Every day a construction worker shows up on the job, injury or even death is possible.

 About 20% of all employee fatalities in private industry in 2019 were on construction sites – accounting for 1 in 5 worker deaths.
 In 2019, 1,061 construction workers died on the job.
 That same year, more than 79,000 construction workers suffered injuries requiring days off work.